Manny Pacquiao: Paradigm Sports Management contract dispute

-In 2021, Paradigm Sports Management – the company Pacquaio signed an exclusive management deal with a year prior – filed a lawsuit against him, alleging he in bad faith breached the contract having two management companies negotiating simultaneously for boxing matches.
+In 2021, Paradigm Sports Management – the company Pacquiao signed an exclusive management deal with a year prior – filed a lawsuit against him, alleging he in bad faith breached the contract having two management companies negotiating simultaneously for boxing matches.

 In early May 2023, Orange County Superior Court ruled the lawsuit in favor of Paradigm Sports Management, ordering Pacquiao to pay $5.1 million plus at least $2 million in attorney fees, both with 10 percent annual interest.
 In August 2024, the verdict was overturned and vacated.
 The court found evidence, that when signing the contract to represent Pacquiao, Audie Attar did not hold a management license, which is required under California law.

 Personal life

 Pacquiao married Jinkee Jamora on May 10, 1999.
 Together, they have five children, Emmanuel Jr. (Jimuel), Michael Stephen, Mary Divine Grace (Princess), Queen Elizabeth (Queenie) and Israel.
+His eldest son with Jinkee, Jimuel, is also a professional boxer, having made his professional boxing debut on November 30, 2025 in a majority draw, model & actor, while his second son, Michael, is a rapper, who has amassed tens of millions of streams with his songs, and incumbent councilor of General Santos.
+His first daughter, Princess, is a popular YouTube vlogger with millions of subscribers and started the Pacquiao family's network of YouTube content, while his second daughter, Queenie, was born in the United States.
+On May 27, 2024, Princess graduated secondary school from Brent International School.

 In 2006, Joanna Rose Bacosa, a KTV receptionist, disclosed the existence of her child with Pacquiao named as Emmanuel "Eman" Bacosa, who was born in January 2004.
-Although Pacquiao initially did not acknowledge him, he was later seen training with Eman, who began following in his father's footsteps and pursued boxing.
-Eman made his boxing debut on September 23, 2023, which ended in a draw.
+Although Pacquiao initially did not acknowledge him, he was later seen training with a teenaged Eman, who began following in his father's footsteps and pursued boxing.
+Eman made his professional boxing debut on September 23, 2023, which ended in a draw.
 He dedicated his win against Noel Pangantao on December 15, 2023, to his father.
-His eldest son with Jinkee, Jimuel, is an aspiring amateur boxer, model & actor, while his second son, Michael, is a rapper, who has amassed tens of millions of streams with his songs, and incumbent councilor of General Santos.
-His first daughter, Princess, is a popular YouTube vlogger with millions of subscribers and started the Pacquiao family's network of YouTube content, while his second daughter, Queenie, was born in the United States.
-On May 27, 2024, Mary Divine Grace "Princess" graduated secondary school from Brent International School.
+Eman disclosed that he and Pacquiao had reconciled in private, and Eman was legalized prior to his professional debut, before officially carrying the Pacquiao surname publicly in November 2025.

 Pacquiao resides in his hometown of General Santos, South Cotabato, Philippines.
 As the congressman representing the lone district of Sarangani from 2010 to 2016, he officially resided in Kiamba, Sarangani, the hometown of his wife.
 Upon his election to the Senate of the Philippines, he returned his official residence to General Santos, as senators are elected on a nationwide basis, rather than by district.

-Pacquiao has a YouTube channel with 990,000 subscribers as of August 2023.
-The Pacquiao family constantly posts content about their activities together in their own separate YouTube channels.
-His daughter, Mary and his wife Jinkee both have more than one million subscribers and his sons Jimuel and Michael each have fewer than 600,000.

 On June 25, 2010, Pacquiao completed a 10-day crash course on Development Legislation and Governance at the Graduate School of Public and Development Management of the Development Academy of the Philippines (DAP).